STEM Preparatory Schools

 Please submit parent requests for hard copies or translated information using the Contact Form above.

 STEM Prep Schools takes a proactive stance when addressing bullying and cyberbullying issues.
 We believe that every student has the right to attend school without fear of threat or intimidation by other students.
-All discrimination, harassment, intimidation, and bullying on the basis of a student’s actual or perceived disability, gender, gender identity, gender expression, Religion, Sexual Orientation, race, nationality, ethnicity, or immigration status, or association with a person or group with one or more of the aforementioned characteristics, is strictly prohibited.
+All discrimination, harassment, intimidation, and bullying on the basis of a student’s actual or perceived disability, gender, gender identity, gender expression, Religion, Sexual Orientation, race, nationality, ethnicity, immigration status, or shape/size/appearance of a person’s body, or association with a person or group with one or more of the aforementioned characteristics, is strictly prohibited.

 STEM Prep Anti-Harassment, Anti-Discrimination, & Anti-Bullying Policy